Remembering George Smoot

 Read more

-Charismatic cosmologist who revealed ripples in the Big Bang’s afterglow.
+A charismatic astrophysicist and Nobel Prize winner who revealed the ripples in the cosmic microwave background from the Big Bang’s afterglow.

 Read more

-L’astrophysicien américain avait reçu la plus haute récompense de sa discipline en 2006 est décédé à Paris.
+L’astrophysicien américain, lauréat du prix Nobel, qui avait reçu la plus haute récompense de sa discipline en 2006, est décédé à Paris.
+Il était renommé pour ses travaux sur le fond cosmique micro-onde.

 Read more